aimeeyen/kickstarter-analysis/README.md

 ![Outcomes_vs_Goals](https://github.com/aimeeyen/kickstarter-analysis/blob/main/Outcomes_vs_Goals.png)
 ### Challenges and Difficulties Encountered

    Having some difficulties with code/excel formula.
-Googles some answer and wathced few videos on *(Countifs)* While working on compiling Outcome vs goal dataset *(Countifs)*, total count of campaigns did not add up, after few validation it formula feed back bad data/result.
+Googles some answer from different site and watched few videos on *(Countifs)* While working on compiling Outcome vs goal dataset *(Countifs)*, total count of campaigns did not add up, after few data validation concluded that the formula wasn't working or it's outputting bad data.

-After hours trying to fix my code, redoing the exericse, *thinking* the possiblity of data corruption.
-Then, went back to the Kickstart dataset to re-examine the raw data and clear any filter and resetting the data, found out that **"freeze panes"** was on, it somehow interfered with filtered and the formulas.
-After "unfreeze panes", total count of add up.
-Phew, it was a :relieved: relief and a sense of accomplishment, tiny boost of confidence :smirk:
+After hours of trying to fix the code, debugging, redoing the exericse, *thinking* the possiblity of data corruption.
+Then, went back to the Kickstart dataset to re-examine the raw data and clear any filter and resetting the data, found out that **"freeze panes"** was on, it somehow interfered with filtered "outcome" and produced bad result.
+After the "unfreeze panes", total count adds up.
+Phew, it was a :relieved: relief and a sense of accomplishment and tiny boost of confidence :smirk: Despite the challenges, it was a great learning to make sure data are clean/cleared and not in "freeze pane" in order for filter to work properly.
+This debugging process somehow made me believe in my ability to resolve any issue, just put in the time/effort to backtrack your steps.

 ## Results